 At Concordia University, We’re Focused on Outcomes

-The reason for this success is equally clear.
-At Concordia, our Bachelor of Science in Nursing program focuses on eight key outcomes so you graduate ready to sit for the NCLEX-RN®and to become a leader in nursing practice:
+The reason for our students’ success is equally clear.
+At Concordia, our Bachelor of Science in Nursing program focuses on eight key outcomes so you graduate ready to sit for the NCLEX-RN® and to become a leader in nursing practice:

 - Developing and maintaining professional accountability to advocate for social justice, quality health outcomes, and legal and ethical practice.